 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) It is imperative to bear in mind that when inappropriate personal protective equipment (PPE) is being used, i.e. donned, worn, and doffed, or even when the correct personal protective equipment (PPE) is being inappropriately used, i.e. donned, worn, and doffed, the personal protective equipment (PPE) itself can become a hazard and inevitably increase the risk of transmission and infection of the disease, COVID-19.
-The Health and Safety Section will be at hand to advice and guide when selecting personal protective Equipment (PPE) for a particular task/activity.
-Personal Protective Equipment (PPE) will definitely be 'considered' in tasks that involve 'personal and infimate care', i.e. babies in nursery, pupils' in early years, and where there is a medical, physical or mental health condition making it applicable.
+(Yes/No) protective equipment (PPE) selected is suitable, sufficient, and fit for purpose for that particular task/activity .
+NOTE: It is imperative to bear in mind that when inappropriate personal protective equipment (PPE) is being used, i.e. donned, worn, and doffed, or even when the correct personal protective equipment (PPE) is being inappropriately used, i.e. donned, worn, and doffed, the personal protective equipment (PPE) itself can become a hazard and inevitably increase the risk of transmission and infection of the disease, COVID-19.
+The Health and Safety Section will be at hand to advice and guide when selecting personal protective equipment (PPE) for a particular task/activity .
+Personal Protective Equipment (PPE) will definitely be 'considered' in tasks that involve ' personal and intimate care ', i.e. babies in nursery, pupils' in early years, and where there is a medical, physical or mental health condition making it applicable.
 If Personal Protective Equipment (PPE) such as appropriate gloves, aprons and face masks are deemed to be necessary for the task/activity at hand, then they will be made readily available to the members of staff concerned.
-Staff will be given a clear directive to pay particular attention to personal sanitation measures including washing their hands thoroughly for sanitation measures including washing their hands thoroughly for 20-seconds immediately after undertaking a personal and
+Staff will be